 Qualified APU students may enroll in the Air Force ROTC Aerospace Studies Program provided at California State University, San Bernardino, California.
 Air Force ROTC is an educational program designed to give men and women the opportunity to become an Air Force officer while completing a bachelor's degree.
 A maximum of 16 semester units in the program may be transferred to APU and applied toward graduation requirements.
 Students may apply for scholarships to cover tuition, books, and a living stipend.
+(See the Financial Information section for details).
 The application deadline for AFROTC scholarships is November 15.
-Questions about AFROTC should be addressed to the Aerospace Studies Department, Health and Physical Education Building, California State University, 5500 University Parkway, TO-122, San Bernardino; (909) 880-5440.
+Questions about AFROTC should be addressed to the Aerospace Studies Department, Health and Physical Education Building, California State University, 5500 University Parkway, TO-122, San Bernardino, California 92407; (909) 880-5440.